After John Nealon’s lost luggage experience on Alitalia, his airline sends him shopping. Why won’t it cover the bill?

 I have tried to follow up with Alitalia, but I have not received one email response from the airline.
 Can you help? — John Nealon, Minneapolis, Minn.

-Answer: Alitalia should have paid both checks, as promised.
+Alitalia (now ITA Airways) should have paid both checks, as promised.
 Airlines typically compensate passengers when their luggage is lost by paying for new clothes and toiletries, and Alitalia had agreed in writing to do so.
 This should have been an open-and-shut case; instead, the airline just left you hanging with half the promised compensation.

-Alitalia’s published policy contradicts what you were told.
+Alitalia’s didn’t follow its published policy.
 You should have filled out a lost-luggage report and, if you were not a resident of the city in which your bags went missing, received some “basic necessities,” including toiletries.

 Instead, the Alitalia representative sent you shopping.
 That may have been a misunderstanding on the part of the employee.